isomerpages/moe-dazhongpri/_partnerships/Dads for Life/Overview.md

 Join our Telegram channel to get the latest updates and upcoming activities.
 Scan the QR code to join!

 <img src="/images/dfl2.png" style="width:30%">

+#### Keen to help?

+Demonstrate to your child the meaning of ‘Serving Beyond Self’ and help to plan or run activities!
+We welcome all the help.
+You may contact our Teacher Representative, Mr. Keith Chen at [chen\_xianghao@moe.edu.sg](mailto:chen_xianghao@moe.edu.sg)

+ “At the end of the day, the most overwhelming key to a child’s success is

+the positive involvement of parents.” – Jane D. Hull